-To get the most out of your spuds, it’s important to cook them healthfully, which means no deep frying or drowning in butter and sour cream.
-Roasting is a perfect technique for potatoes because it puts all of that starch to use to create a crisp, perfectly satisfying product without the need for too much oil (have you tried my baked French Fries— they are perfect).
+To get the most out of your spuds, it's important to cook them healthfully, which means no deep frying or drowning in butter and sour cream.
+Roasting is a perfect technique for potatoes because it puts all of that starch to use to create a crisp, perfectly satisfying product without the need for too much oil (have you tried my Air Fryer French Fries--- they are perfect).

 Also, when you cook your potatoes, make sure to keep the skin on.
 I, for one, cannot figure why people take those delicious skins off.
 All that the time-consuming peeling does is deplete your potato of important nutrients.
 On the other hand, if all you want to stuff yourself with is starch, it's a great idea.

 Before you do that, though, try these, skin and all.
 You just might be converted.